Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/local-view.markdown

 {{%/info%}}

-## Viewing the Connection State
+## The Local View Monitor Interface

+Through the `LocalViewMonitor` interface, XAP enables you to perform:

-XAP provides two ways of getting the connection state of the local view.
-You can launch the Local View Monitor, or you can set up a listener to receive any changes in the local view state.
+- Reading the current connection state of the local view

-### Local View Monitor
+- Adding and removing listeners to connection state change

+### Reading the Connection State

-The `LocalViewMonitor` interface enables reading the current connection state of the local view.
-The code snippet below demonstrates how to get the monitor instance:
+The code snippet below demonstrates how to get the local view connection state:

 ```java
 // Initialize remote space configurer: